We launched our Field Trips in January 2022 with our first community gathering at Hair: Untold Stories at the Horniman Museum.

 Kehinde Wiley at the National Gallery, February 2022

-Red Pitch at the Bush Theatre, September 2023, where we also hosted an exclusive Q&A with the cast and audience.
+Red Pitch at the Bush Theatre, where we also hosted an exclusive Q&A with the cast and audience, September 2023,

 In The Black Fantastic, Southbank Centre, August 2022

-For Black Boys Who Have Considered Suicide When the Hue Gets Too Heavy by Ryan Calais Cameron, attended by Nourishment groups three years running (2022, 2023, 2024)
+For Black Boys Who Have Considered Suicide When the Hue Gets Too Heavy, attended by Nourishment groups three years running (2022, 2023, 2024)

 The Secret Lives Of Baba Segi's Wives, Arcola Theatre, April 2025